hanwenzhu/lean-premise-server/README.md

 ## Overview

-`docker-compose.yaml` contains two services: `embed` which runs a TEI instance on one GPU;
+`docker-compose.yaml` contains two services:

+* `embed` runs a Hugging Face text-embeddings-inference (TEI) instance on one GPU;
-and `app` which runs a FastAPI ASGI server (single worker), that handles incoming retrieval requests, determines the state and the premises that need to be embedded (for the premises not already in LRU cache), and sends these embedding requests to `embed` (while also maintaining a rate-limiter via `EMBED_SERVICE_MAX_CONCURRENT_INPUTS` so it doesn't send too many requests to `embed`), and finally uses FAISS to retrieve the premises to return to the user.
+* `app` runs a FastAPI ASGI server, that handles incoming retrieval requests, determines the state and the premises that need to be embedded, sends these embedding requests to `embed`, and finally uses FAISS to retrieve the premises to return to the user.

+`app` uses a single uvicorn worker and handles concurrency using ASGI and `async`/`await`.
+`app` maintains a LRU cache of the embeddings of new premises, so it only relays to `embed` the requests of new premises it has not seen before.
+`app` also maintains a rate-limiter via `EMBED_SERVICE_MAX_CONCURRENT_INPUTS` so it doesn't send too many requests to `embed`.

+## Development

+Most design decisions for the code are subject to improvement or refactoring.
+These include but are not limited to:
+* Choice of using FAISS (CPU)
+* Choice of using Hugging Face text-embeddings-inference
+* Optimization (LRU cache) and rate-limiting code
+* Using a single GPU (versus multiple GPUs or no GPUs)
+* Pipeline from starting training to obtaining a new model and precomputed embeddings to server update (TODO documentation on this)
+* Choice of the numbers in `.env`

 The assumption for this server is single GPU, single univorn worker (utilizing ASGI).
-In the future, for scaling, I guess one should make sure #GPUs = #`embed` services = #`app` serivces.
+In the future, if there are multiple GPUs, I guess one should make sure #GPUs = #`embed` services = #`app` serivces, but this has not been implemented/tried yet.

 #### Misc
 Information on faiss-gpu: